 The terms and conditions of your grant state that 100% of your time is to be dedicated to your PSDP research project, unless up to 10% clinical time was requested and approved in your application.
 Clinical duties are strictly prohibited during the PSDP fellowship period, including night or weekend call.
 Moonlighting is also prohibited.

-Those PSDP Fellows who successfully apply for a third year of funding may spend up to 15% time in clinical activities.
+Second Year PSDP Fellows may apply for a third year of funding which is supported by their sponsoring institution.
+Third year PSDP fellows may spend up to 15% time in clinical activities.

 How do I get the $20,000 supply/research support budget?